Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 The first time you log in you will see a popup that gives you a quick orientation of the application.
 Please follow this guide first.

+!!! question "Getting Help in the App"
+    On every page of the application there is a link to go to the documentation for that specific page.
+Feel free to use that at any time.

+    To access it: click your icon / avatar in the upper right to open the user menu, then click on the link called "Documentation"

 ### Products
 To start getting things done in the application you need to select a workspace to explore, manage, or work on.
 The most common and important workspace is the product.
 This is where you and your team will spend most of their time in SpiraPlan.
 Products are long running areas of work with tangible outputs or goals.
 This can be a software or hardware product that gets new regular new releases, patches, and features.
 A product can also be used like a project, where the focus may be a different kind of output or to manage a process.